KirylDumanski/Flask-OnlineStore/README.md

 # Flask Online Store

 ## Introduction
-"Flask Online Store" is an application based on Python using the Flask microframework.
+This application based on one of my previous project but only used Flask microframework architecture.
+The goal was to get acquainted with this microframework and its plugins.

 ## Technology stack
 - Python 3.8